 Access the specimens digitized by the Pteridophytes Collections Consortium here: http://www.pteridoportal.org/portal/

-Join the effort as a citizen scientist: Notes from Nature (US SE Biodiversity) --> Dr. T's Ferntastic Collection.
+Join the effort as a community scientist: Notes from Nature (US SE Biodiversity) --> Dr. T's Ferntastic Collection.

 Our Fern Team at BRIT is led by Dr. Alejandra Vasco, who has marshaled the effort to produce an exhibit about the ca. 37,300 ferns and lycophytes in the BRIT Philecology Herbarium.
 You can download a PDF of the exhibit in English and Spanish here, and take a closer look at two featured specimens further into this article.